|

 enclosed space is to introduce heat below the floor surface and

-let it radiate upward into the structure.
+let it radiate upward into the structure

 Millennia later, radiant heating is more energy-efficient